Haydeni0/record-folder-structure/README.md

 - Instead of having each node be a string, make it a class that gives more information about the file or directory
   - This will make it easier to tell if it's a file or a folder, even when reached max depth
 - Check cpu vs read speed
-- Check size of the tree
+- Check size in bytes of the tree
   - Compare to the smallest size it could be (space efficiency)
     - size of individual strings + pointers in bytes
-- Could try in c++ with the [boost graph library](https://www.boost.org/doc/libs/1_70_0/libs/graph/doc/index.html)
-- Make this threaded
 - Try a different library with a built-in search

 ---